Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 - Prior Learning Assessment & Recognition (PLAR) for mature students to earn secondary school credits based on previous work and life experience.
 Earn up to 26 credits through meetings and short tests with Guidance
 - Credits@Work—earn co-op credits while working (+20 hour Online or handout component).
 Every hour worked counts toward each hour needed to complete a secondary school credit.
 First credit is 90 hours + 20 hours to complete Student Co-op Learning Plan.
 Each credit afterward is 110 hours
 - Correspondence, online, earn credits on your own schedule (20 lessons total at 2 lessons per week).
 Free student support available for Correspondence students
 - No fees for Day Classes, Language Credit classes, PLAR, Summer or Credits@Work.
 Correspondence requires a $60 fee per course.
-School-to-Work courses and programs have materials fees.
+School-to-Work courses and programs have materials fees
 #### Who:
 Adults (18+ years)